 The Use stage has a minor impact for all three impact categories.
 This is mainly due to the use of electricity and detergent for the cleaning of the floor.
 The cleaning regime used in the calculations is a worst case scenario which will be in practice almost always be lower.

-Energy recovery from incineration and the respective energy substitution at the end of life results in a small credit for Human toxicity (cancer).
+Energy recovery from incineration and the respective energy substitution at the end of life results in a very small credit for all three toxicity categories.

 References